 For the seasoning I like to create a nice bark on the outside of the meat using a good dose of salt, pepper and herbs.
 I use a combo (2 Tablespoons each) of my AP Rub and Steak Rub to create a coarseness to the bark.
 But you can use any quality All Purpose rub and a corse Steak Seasoning here.

 For the herbs I finely chop Rosemary, Thyme, and Sage about 1 heaping Tablespoon of each along with 6 cloves of garlic.
 Combine all of these ingredients in a small bowl.

-- Coat the outside of the rib roast with olive oil and sprinkle the seasoning mixture all over the outer surface.
+Drizzle the outside of the rib roast with olive oil and sprinkle the seasoning mixture all over the outer surface.
 You can season the roast a couple hours ahead of time if you like.

 Once the smoker is up to temperature, place the rib roast on the pit and insert a probe thermometer into the center for monitoring internal temperature.
 Set the alarm for 125⁰ and let the roast smoke.